Last Updated on

-If you’re purchasing a protein powder, chances are that you’re looking for a high percentage of plant proteins above everything else on the ingredients list.
-This is a good time to calculate the protein yield, which is basically the percentage of protein in a supplement.
+If you're purchasing a protein powder, chances are you're looking for a high percentage of plant proteins above everything else on the ingredients list.
+This is a good time to calculate the protein yield, which is the percentage of protein in a supplement.

+Depending on your health and fitness goals, you need to make sure that you get the right amount of quality protein.
 If you're bulking and need that extra help in getting more calories, you may want to consider taking a vegan mass gainer.

-3. Taste & Mixability
+3. Flavor & Mixability

-We vegans have it hard enough as it is – we shouldn’t be subjected to disgusting chalky shakes which are more akin to gruel than anything else.
+We, vegans, have it hard enough as it is – we shouldn't be subjected to disgusting chalky shakes, which are more akin to gruel than anything else.